SyDr/sdmm/README.md

 TODO (In no particular order)
 -----------------------------
+- Allow sent disabled mods into archive on loading preset.
 - Implement mod filtering on the view.
 - Use wxWidgets from trunk to test dark theme support.
 - Save and load expanded/collapsed categories.